• Skip to primary navigation

 • 2 tablespoons oil

-• 1/2 red pepper - diced
+• 1/2 red bell pepper - diced

-• 2 jalapeno peppers - finely dices
+• 2 jalapeno peppers - finely diced

 • 2 cloves garlic - finely diced or grated